kevinkahn/softconsole/docs/useagenotes.md

 * Some responses from weather providers are fairly long phrases that don't display nicely on the weather screens.
 There is a file termshortenlist in the Console directory which is a json representation of a Python dictionary that maps phrases to shorter ones for display.
 It is self explanatory if you look at the examples that are prepopulated.
 You can edit this as you wish to add or change phrases to be shortened.
 If the console comes across a phrase that appears too long as it is running it will add create a termshortenlist.new file and add it to it.
 This provides an easy way to create a new version of the termshortenlist file by editing the new one.

 # Hubs

 As of Version 3 the console can support multiple hubs.
 Currently it can handle ISY controllers and HomeAssistant controllers.
 It can support, in principle, any number of hubs concurrently although testing at this point has only been for a single ISY together with multiple HA hubs, where individual screens have had keys that operated devices from each type of hub appearing together.
 HA hubs currently support on/off operation for light and switch domains.
 They also make available all sensor entities in a store named with the HA Hub name.
+They support HA scenes.
+Note that scenes in HA can only be turned on.
+Scene keys should either define a proxy switch/light to use to choose whether to display the console key as on/off or use blink to provide some feedback that the scene was activated.
 Finally, they support a thermostat screen that uses the standard HA climate domain but has only been tested using Nest thermostats.
 The old form syntax for specifying the ISY hub via config file elements ISYaddr=, ISYuser=, ISYpasswd= are still supported.
 However, the new preferred specification for a hub is to have a section in the config file named for the hub (e.g.,[[MyISY]]) with elements in that section type=, address=, user=, and password=.
 An ISY Hub specification might look like:

 ```
         [[MyISY]